mcmil/wuff-intellij-plugin/README.md

 ##Notes:
 * Currently supports only [e(fx)clipse](http://www.eclipse.org/efxclipse/index.html)
 * In case a change in manifests or dependencies, a gradle build is required (at least the task `prepareRunConfig` must be executed)
+* Intelli J Idea in version 13.1.4 is required at the moment (Gradle projects are imported in a different way in version 13.1.3)